unsplash/ts-namespace-import-plugin/README.md

 yarn run compile # when you make changes here to reflect in your target repo
 ```

-If you need to log things inside this plugin, they will show up in the `tsserver.log` which can be opened from your target repo using `CMD+P` > `Open TS Server Log`.
-Keep in mind that everytime you reload your VSCode to take latest changes into account, you'll have to run this again because the file may change location on your filesystem
+If you need to log things inside this plugin, they will show up in the `tsserver.log` which can be opened from your target repo using `CMD+SHIFT+P` > `Open TS Server Log`.
+Keep in mind that everytime you reload your VSCode to take latest changes into account, you'll have to run this again because the file may change location on your filesystem.
+You can also [read this](https://github.com/microsoft/TypeScript/wiki/Writing-a-Language-Service-Plugin#debugging) for more info.